 This morning I had to go out early for blood work.
 It was still dark when we left home and the sun was just freshly up as we were coming home.
 It made me realize how much I missed being up and around early in the day.
 David and I were early risers when it was the two of us.
 We tried to get as much done as possible before noon.

 When it became obvious that Caroline was a night-owl, David and I made the choice to adjust our schedule.
 We now get up later and stay up later.
-We also tend to homeschool in the afternoon.
+We also tend to homeschool in the afternoon and evening.
 Again, it isn’t what I would choose, but this is what we need to do so we do it.

 The first few years with Caroline we rarely went anywhere we didn’t have to because maintaining our routine was so critical to keeping life on an even keel in our home.
 Negotiating additional major transitions throughout the day was never worth it so we kept things pretty normal day after day, week after week, month after month.
 Gone were cozy nights out at the bookstore.
 We never went out in the evening.
 Gone was running errands at the drop of a hat.
 We didn’t go out when it would involved missing nap-times.